Leveraging Medical Foundation Model Features in Graph Neural Network-Based Retrieval of Breast Histopathology Images

+Content-based image retrieval (CBIR) is an approach to identifying visually similar images in a database and can be used for various applications~\cite{10.1007/978-981-16-8892-8_33, 8594636}.
+Content-based medical image retrieval (CBMIR), a subset of CBIR, is specifically adapted to medical images and has been used in the context of radiology and histology in former studies~\cite{Z2018, Silva-Rodriguez2020}.
+The CBMIR of histological images not only aids histopathology in grading new tissue samples but also assists in analyzing patterns within similar tissues from previous patients~\cite{Silva-Rodriguez2020, Tabatabaei2022}.

-Histopathology image retrieval poses a significant challenge due to the substantial tissue and cell pattern variability~\cite{Hegde2019}.
+Histopathology image retrieval is challenging due to the substantial tissue and cell pattern variability~\cite{Hegde2019}.
 Various semi- and fully-automatic approaches have been proposed for histopathology image retrieval~\cite{Z2018}.
-Among these, graph neural networks (GNN) have gained considerable attention in recent years.
-Considering the grid data structure in images and the tremendous developments in convolutional neural networks (CNNs), many graph convolutional neural network (GCNN)-based architectures have also been extensively proposed for a wide range of computer vision tasks, including image retrieval~\cite{Yamashita2018}.
-In GCNN, input images can be represented as the graph nodes, and their features are usually extracted by pre-trained CNNs such as Visual Geometry Group (VGG)~\cite{Simonyan2015} or EfficientNet~\cite{Tan2021} to construct the graph.
-However, the exploited pre-trained models are typically trained on natural images, and their extracted features may not be optimally suited for medical data (e.g., histological images)~\cite{Kipf2016, denner2024leveraging}.

-While GCNNs are usually trained in a supervised manner, some GCNN variants, such as variational graph autoencoder (VGAE)~\cite{Xiong2021}, can be used for unsupervised learning tasks.
-In VGAE, the encoder network maps input data to a lower-dimensional latent space, and the decoder network maps latent space vectors back to the original input data.
-Unlike conventional graph autoencoders (GAE), VGAE uses a probabilistic encoding function that maps input data to a probability distribution over the latent space.
-VGAE performance can be further enhanced by incorporating other techniques, such as adversarial training or adding an attention module to the model~\cite{Xiong2021}.
-In adversarially regularized variational graph autoencoder (ARVGA)~\cite{Pan2018}, the encoder is forced to generate embedding vectors closely resembling the data from a prior distribution through adversarial training.
-Incorporating an attention mechanism into CNNs \cite{Zheng2022a} or GNNs~\cite{Xia2022} is another technique that has been exploited.
+Among these, graph neural networks (GNN) and graph convolutional neural networks (GCNN) have gained considerable attention in recent years~\cite{Yamashita2018}.
+While supervised learning is usually used to train GCNNs, some GCNN variants, such as variational graph autoencoder (VGAE)~\cite{Xiong2021}, can be used for unsupervised learning tasks.
+VGAE performance can be further improved by incorporating other techniques, such as adversarial training or adding an attention mechanism to the model~\cite{Xiong2021}.
+In an adversarial regularized variational graph autoencoder (ARVGA)~\cite{Pan2018}, the encoder is forced to generate embedding vectors resembling the data from a prior distribution through adversarial training.
+Incorporating an attention mechanism into convolutional neural networks (CNNs) \cite{Zheng2022a} or GNNs~\cite{Xia2022} is another technique that has been exploited.
 These techniques have also been jointly applied for specific applications such as graph link prediction~\cite{Weng2020}, graph clustering visualization~\cite{Weng2020}, and node classification in partially labeled graphs~\cite{Xiao2023}.